Nanolx/NanoDroid/doc/Applications.md

 All applications listed in that file will be installed.
 See the [default settings](.nanodroid-apps), which are used when no `.nanodroid-apps` configuration file was found.

-Alternatively you can also use the Setup Wizard instead of manual creation of the configuration file (if you've got an arm/arm64 device).

 The syntax is pretty simple:

 * one app per line